 Check the weather report for your area and the areas you’ll pass through on your way to your destination.
 Be sure to check road conditions and avalanche warnings along the way.
 If there’s too much snow or the roads are impassable, you’ll want to choose an alternate route or delay your journey.

-A good resource we have found for the US is iceroadsafety.com – this site has handy links that take you straight to current condition in each state.
+A good resource we have found for the US is iceroadsafety.com – this site has handy links that take you straight to the current conditions in each state.

 Set a Reasonable Itinerary